ifrade/sfpl/README.md

 __Arguments__
 * `callback(err, books)` - function with an error if something went wrong and the list of books checked out.
-Each book is a JSON object with fields: `title`, `href` and `status`. href can be used directly in the sfpl.getWorkCopies method.
+Each book is a JSON object with fields: `title`, `href` and `status`. href can be used directly in the sfpl.getWorkCopies method. status contains as string the due date and other messages (renewed X times, fines).

 ### sfpl.listHolds(callback);